-Update (July 2016): not long after publishing this post I revisited Yuqu Temple.
-Armed with more knowledge and understanding of what to look for I shot some new photographs that have now been integrated into this piece.
-Recently I learned that almost every temple in Taiwan has a hidden tiger god located beneath the altar of Tǔdìgōng 土地公, the god of land, or another martial deity like Tiandu.
-Sure enough, an oddly hypnotic tiger general can be found beneath the main altar at Yuqu Temple.
+I returned to Yuqu Temple in July 2016 and again in November 2017 armed with more knowledge and understanding of what to more closely examine.
+Recently I learned that almost every temple in Taiwan has a hidden tiger god located beneath the altar of Tǔ Dì Gōng 土地公, the god of land, or another martial deity like Tian Du.
+Sure enough, an oddly hypnotic tiger general with human-like eyes can be found beneath the main altar at Yuqu Temple.
 The reason for the placement is simple: it represents how a god might ride the tiger around, patrolling nearby lands or charging into battle.
 This configuration makes for challenging photographs, as there typically isn’t a lot of room hunched down beneath a table full of idols, flowers, offering plates, and other accoutrements common to Taiwanese temples, but I did my best!